BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/10-UserManagement.md

 A worker task synchronize them after cleaning the cache.

 If the roles use AD groups the member of the groups are synchronize with the button and the Worker task (there is a cache of 200 minutes settings LdapCacheGroupDuration in bianetconfig.json)
-The group cahce is clear by the Worker Task or when a user is added or deleted in the application.
+The group cache is clear by the Worker Task or when a user is added or deleted in the application.

 The action to add or delete a user force the synchronization.